Negative Ties Highlight Hidden Extremes in Social Media Polarization: Introduction

 \textit{What do negative interactions reveal about polarization that positive interactions cannot?}

 We find that Menéame users can be grouped into two main ideological factions that exhibit structural polarization.
-The polarization between factions is much more pronounced in discussions around controversial topics (e.g., the Russia-Ukraine conflict), compared to in discussions of general politics.
-The two methods we use---SHEEP and Correspondence Analysis (CA)---largely agree in identifying ideological groups and their overall polarization, and we verify the ideological groups we detect against an independent ideological measure.
+The polarization between factions is much more pronounced in discussions around controversial topics (e.g., the Russia-Ukraine war) compared to discussions of general politics.
+The two methods we use---SHEEP and Correspondence Analysis (CA)---largely agree in identifying ideological groups, and we verify the ideological groups we detect against an independent ideological measure.
+CA is perhaps even more effective at identifying disparate ideological groups within the unsigned network.
 However, negative ties reveal critical patterns, particularly at the extremes, that remain hidden when only positive interactions are analyzed.
-For instance, in the network of users voting on comments related to the Russia-Ukraine conflict, the extreme users identified by SHEEP are found to be those who upvote stories from the Russian-state-controlled news outlet \textit{RT} (\textit{Russia Today}), while CA fails to distinguish these users from general left-wing users.
-More broadly, only SHEEP is capable of detecting extreme users who engage in high levels of antagonism, highlighting the unique insights provided by including negative interactions.
+For instance, in the network of users voting on comments related to the Russia-Ukraine war, the extreme users identified by SHEEP are found to be those who upvote stories from the Russian-state-controlled news outlet \textit{RT} (\textit{Russia Today}), while CA fails to distinguish these users from general left-wing users.
+More broadly, only SHEEP is capable of detecting extreme users who engage in high levels of antagonism.
+Our findings suggest that the signed and unsigned networks offer complementary insights and that combining both methodologies enhances our understanding of polarization.

 The paper is organized as follows.
 The section ``Methods'' describes the data collection process and the construction of the networks and introduces the two techniques we use to analyze polarization: SHEEP for signed networks and Correspondence Analysis for unsigned networks.
 The section ``Results and Discussion'' presents our findings, comparing the insights gained from the signed and unsigned networks, focusing on topic-specific polarization and the role of the negative interactions.
 Finally, in the conclusion, we summarize our main contributions, discuss the implications of our findings, and outline potential directions for future research.